 - Define the circumstances as well as the user’s expectations

 The scenario is a description of the issue addressed by the travel map.
 It might be real or imagined.
 It’s also crucial to describe what a user persona expects from the engagement.

 - Write a list of touchpoints

 User actions and interactions with the product/business are referred to as touchpoints.
-It’s critical to identify all major touchpoints as well as the channels that each touchpoint is related.
+It’s critical to identify all major touchpoints and the channels that each touchpoint is related to.
 For the touchpoint “buy a gift,” for example, channels could include “purchase online” or “purchase in a store.”

 - Take into account the user’s intent

 What makes your consumer want to interact with your product in the first place?
 When people decide to utilize your product, what problem are they trying to solve?
 The causes for this will vary depending on the user segment.

 Take into account the user’s intent.
 What makes your consumer want to interact with your product in the first place?
 When people decide to use your product, what problem are they trying to solve?

 - Take into account a user’s emotional condition at each stage of the funnel

 When a user interacts with your product, how do they feel?